DrewNull/optimizely-cms12-upgrade/README.md

 dependency is used.
 Right-click on a Project's Packages node (under its Dependencies node) to access this tool.

-When doing this, becareful not to delete the central `EPiServer` product pacakges from your web application Project, such as `EPiServer.CMS`, `EPiServer.Commerce`, `EPiServer.Find`, `EPiServer.Forms`, etc.
+When doing this, be careful not to delete the central `EPiServer` product pacakges from your web application Project, such as `EPiServer.CMS`, `EPiServer.Commerce`, `EPiServer.Find`, `EPiServer.Forms`, etc.